Hanrikusvz/Powershell-to-shellcode/README.md

 Setup & Usage
 ===============

-1.Copy and paste the script to your linux enviroment.
-2.Save the script as anything you want.
+1.Copy and paste the script to your linux enviroment. \n 2.Save the script as anything you want.\n
-3.Make the script executable by running (chmod +x <filename>) 4.Excute the script with ./<filename>
+3.Make the script executable by running (chmod +x filename) \n 4.Excute the script with ./filename\n
-5.Follow the onscreen prompts.
+5.Follow the onscreen prompts.\n